Esri/esri-system-js/README.md

 that will first use Dojo's AMD loader to load Esri modules, and then register a SystemJS module that will expose them.

+> **NOTE**: many users have experienced trouble using this library in Visual Studio.
+For all intents and purposes you should consider Visual Studio to be unsupported by this library.
+None of the maintainers have access to it.
+We recommend Visual Studio Code.

 ## SystemJS Plugin
 [systemjs-plugin-dojo](https://www.npmjs.com/package/systemjs-plugin-dojo) is a SystemJS plugin for loading Dojo modules that works with the ArcGIS API for JavaScript. [ng2-esri-demo](https://github.com/beginor/ng2-esri-demo) shows how to use that plugin to load ArcGIS modules in an Angular application.